First Year Experience

 We’re excited that you are interested in studying computing and we are here to help you.
-Some of you may have years of experience and are starting in CSE 1321 or CSE 1322.
+Some of you may start in CSE 1321 or CSE 1322.
 Others may want a general introduction to computing and want to build their foundational knowledge with CSE 1300.
 All of these classes are part of FYE: First Year Experience.

-The First Year Experience is a group of people dedicated to giving you everything you need to be a successful computing professional.
-Our team includes dedicated Lecturers, Graduate Teaching Assistants, Graduate Research Assistants, Graders, and Tutors who are all here to help you do your very best.
+The First Year Experience is a group of people dedicated to helping you become a successful computing professional.
+Our team includes Lecturers, Graduate Teaching Assistants, Graduate Research Assistants, Graders, and Tutors who are all here to help you do your very best.
 Computing heavily relies upon logic, problem solving, and algorithmic thinking.
 To understand and practice these concepts, you’ll spend your first year of studies focusing on learning and applying the fundamental ideas of programming.

 All of our programs begin with the same two classes: CSE 1321 Programming and Problem Solving I and CSE 1322 Programming and Problem Solving II.
 These classes are taught from a language agnostic perspective—we’re covering concepts and how they can be applied to problems, not diving into programing languages in the lectures.
 You’ll get your hands on experience with a programming language in the Lab.
-We offer three different language labs for CSE 1321: Java, C#, and Python.
+We offer different language labs for CSE 1321: Java, C#, and starting Fall '19, C++.
 Our CSE 1322 class also has a language lab.
 Currently, we only offer Java and C# for CSE 1322.
 Historically, Computer Science stuents have taken Java, Software Engineering and Game Development students have taken C#, and Information Technology students have taken Python (which has now changed to Java).
 Engineering students are required to take C++.